Sedrowow/cc_pos/README.md

   * uses the pos.lua code and the libraries in the pos directory.
 These all sit in the same directory on the POS computer.
 * four slave "shelf" turtles
   * each shelf runs the shelf.lua script
-  * the shelf.lua script is modified such that the port of that shelf matches the one in the pos's look up
+  * the shelf.lua script is modified such that the port of that shelf matches the one in the pos's lookup
   * each shelf must have a wireless modem attached at the back
-  * for the armour set up, have a chest above, below to the right and left of the turtle containing one piece of the armour.
-Sets must be complete.
+  * for the setup, have a 3x3 row of chests left and right of the turtle containing items.
+The turtle will scan these chests and save the items found.
   * an output to the front to the customer
-* a cashier turtle which to be written
+* a cashier turtle which runs the cashier.lua script

 ## Restrictions